-The best rhubarb blueberry pie!
-Crispy crust filled with a luscious, saucy, sweet, and tart filling, the perfect dessert recipe in spring or summer.
+This is the best rhubarb blueberry pie!
+Its crisp crust is filled with a luscious, saucy, sweet, and tart filling, making it the perfect dessert recipe for spring or summer.

 And the two combined?
 Absolute heaven!
 You really have to try this recipe.
 That saucy filling inside that sugar-sprinkled crust is just amazing!
 And if you like the combination, you could also try the Blueberry Rhubarb Jam.